 A1, Out, 721, +, -, and Reset are valid node names.
 B&&4 is invalid because it uses the non-alphanumeric character &.
-T1 is valid but T is not because T is a reserved variable name.
+T1 is valid but T1 is not because node names cannot contain spaces.

 Global nodes are nodes whose names are globally available to all parts of the circuit, including the top level circuit and all macros and subckts used by it.
 Global nodes are always prefaced by \$G. For example if a circuit uses a subckt that has a node named \$G_ABC, then you can plot its voltage with V(\$G_ABC).
-As another example, if a digital part that uses the \$G_DPWR is present in the circuit, plotting V(\$G_DPWR) plots the default TTL power supply node voltage waveform (a flat line at 5.0 volts)
+As another example, if a digital part that uses the \$G_DPWR is present in the circuit, plotting V(\$G_DPWR) plots the default TTL power supply node voltage waveform (a flat line at 5.0 volts).